DavidLi2010/gobson_exp/README.md

 # gobson_exp
-golang implementation of bson, see http://bsonspec.org
+golang experimental implementation of bson for SequoiaDB, see http://bsonspec.org for bson specification